 d.
 Online Marketplaces

-Websites like Craigslist, Facebook Marketplace, and OfferUp are popular in Fort Worth, TX.
+Websites like Craigslist, Facebook Marketplace, and OfferUp are popular.
 Always meet in a safe, public place and bring someone with you when checking out a car.

 4. Get a Vehicle History Report